Conflict Alert studies violent conflict or an incident where force or physical violence, or the threat to use force or physical violence, was made.

 The multiple data sources—police, media and the community—make Conflict Alert the largest repository of data on subnational conflict in the Philippines.

 From collection, the data undergo a strict process of evaluation, validation, and analysis before they are shared with the public.

 Data Gathering.
-Incident reports are collected from the regional and provincial offices of the Philippine National Police.
-Reports from 15 national and local newspapers are gathered.
+Incident reports are collected from the regional, provincial, and city offices of the PNP.
+Reports from 14 national and local newspapers are gathered.

 Data Encoding.
-The violent conflict incidents are subjected to analysis.
-A team of data reviewers and data encoders, using an electronic monitoring instrument, encode the pertinent details of the incidents.
-At the first stage, data reviewers make the determination of the cause or causes of the incidents.
-They are guided by a codebook containing six main causes and 63 specific causes of violent conflict.
-Next, data encoders take down the other details of the incidents such as actors, weapons and costs, among others.
-They also check for links between new incidents and previously recorded incidents and for conflict strings.
+At the first stage, encoders record all details of the incidents using an online encoding form.
+They then check for links between newly encoded incidents and previously recorded incidents, or for conflict strings.
 They geotag the incidents.
 Duplicate entries are voided using a search facility.
-At the third stage, data reviewers check that all details about the incidents, as encoded into the monitoring instrument, are accurate.
-At the fourth stage, a second reviewer makes random checks to further ensure data quality.
+At the next stage, data reviewers check the details of the incidents.
+At the third stage, a second reviewer makes random checks to further ensure data quality.